time-bank/favorbank/README.md

 # favorbank
-Mobile-first app to ask and sign up for favors among your friends.
+Mobile-first app to call in and sign up for favors among your friends.